readthedocs/readthedocs.org/docs/user/custom-domains.rst

 Multiple domains
-   Projects can be configured to be served from multiple domains, which always includes the :ref:`default-subdomain <project's default subdomain>`.
+   Projects can be configured to be served from multiple domains, which always includes the :ref:`project's default subdomain <default-subdomain>`.
    Only one domain can be configured as the canonical domain however, and any requests to non-canonical domains and subdomains will redirect to the canonical domain.